 Remember, change is the only constant in life and embracing it is always the best path forward, not just for you as an individual, but for us as business people, businesses themselves, and society at large.

-Embrace it, take charge of your own destiny through constant learning, and you’ll never be left behind (or replaced with a machine).
+Embrace it, take charge of your own destiny through constant learning, achieve operational excellence, and you’ll never be left behind (or replaced with a machine).

 Xhanti Nomqolo is a Market Development Consultant at Tarsus On Demand.